rsandhumcr/MsSqlExtractorAndExecutor/README.md

 Note, that after the DECLARE statements, the remark section (after the '---') will be used to create the prompt response to the user, but this is optional.

 If you require the output of the script then you must include '--- with results' in the script on a seperate line and the output will be printed to the console.
+Please include a question mark at the end of the prompt '?' for parsing of the parameter type.

+The output is show in two modes, columns and rows.

+Column mode will show the column name and python type on the same line.

+Row mode will show the list collection of the python data structor, which saves space.

+You can select the output by including '--- with columns' for columns and '--- with rows' for rows.